Geometric-Aware Low-Light Image and Video Enhancement via Depth Guidance: Experiment

+\textbf{Analyses: our features are indeed beneficial?} We have designed an experiment to evaluate whether the deep features in our method are effectively benefited.
+Since our fusion of image features and depth-aware features occurs in the encoder, we focus on analyzing the features in the deepest layer.
+Specifically, we feed low-light data into the network to obtain ``feature A" and normal-light data to obtain ``feature B" (to this end, we finetune the network using normal-light input data with a reconstruction loss).
+The distance between these features reflects the distribution deviation between low-light and normal-light data in the network’s deep feature space.
+Since normal-light features are more easily aligned with the ground truth, a smaller distance between ``feature A" and ``feature B" indicates more beneficial features for improved alignment.
+As shown in the Table~\ref{table:quantitative55}, our method yields smaller distances, demonstrating that the enhanced features are indeed beneficial.

-\textbf{Qualitative evaluation.} We also provide the visual comparisons for the baseline and ours on different datasets, as shown in Figs.~\ref{fig:Quantitative Evaluation1} and \ref{fig:Quantitative Evaluation2}.
+\textbf{Qualitative evaluation.} We also provide the visual comparisons for the baseline and ours on different datasets, as shown in Figs.~\ref{fig:Quantitative Evaluation1}, \ref{fig:3}, \ref{fig:4}, \ref{fig:5}, and \ref{fig:Quantitative Evaluation2}.
 As we can see, our method's results are closer to the ground truth with natural illumination and color, fewer noise and artifacts.
+Our approach offers several well-founded advantages: the depth information provides additional 3D cues, enabling us to capture the actual lighting conditions that conform to physical laws.
+Consequently, the depth features can contribute to color accuracy, sharper edge boundaries, and better foreground/background separation.